felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 *** Please power-cycle target ***
 ```

-asking you to switch power to the target off and the on again in order to activate debugWIRE mode.
-If in response to it, the following message appears
+asking you to switch the power to the target off and then on again in order to activate debugWIRE mode.
+If, in response to it, the following message appears

 ```
 Connected to ATmega328P